18 traditional Dutch foods to eat in the Netherlands

 Dutch food has always been a secret pleasure of mine.
 Growing up one of my best friends was Dutch and I loved eating her family’s traditional Dutch foods.
-I grew up with a terrible cook (my mother) who even microwaved the Christmas dinner.
-From oliebollen to Bami and Nasi my introduction to the world of Dutch food traditions was a revelation in flavour.
+I grew up with a terrible cook (my mother) who even microwaved Christmas dinner.
+From oliebollen to Bami and Nasi my introduction to the world of traditional foods in the Netherlands and Dutch food traditions was a revelation in flavour.

 If you only have 36 hours to spend in Amsterdam check out Sam’s post 36 Hours in Amsterdam a Complete Guide with loads of ideas and cool things to do.